levi770/web3-service/README.md

 # Microservice API methods description

-All web3 related operations such as contract deploy and contract call will be processed in queue order.
-After operation request received the microservice will register a job and return an observable object and start to process a job and pipe all stages of this process to observable.
+All web3-related operations, such as contract deployment and contract calls, will be processed in queue order.
+After a request for an operation is received, the microservice will register a job and return an observable object.
+It will then start to process the job and pipe all stages of this process to the observable.

-There is three types of job results from web3 service:
+There are three types of job results from the web3 service:

 - `"received"`, object contains `jobId` and job input data.
 - `"completed"`, object contains `jobId` and job output data.